-Taking the decision to go to rehab is a big deal.
+Making the decision to go to rehab is a big deal.
 If you’re ready to start fighting for control over your future, you should feel proud.
-Here at Brookside Treatment, we offer outpatient and inpatient rehab, in addition to nonmedical detox services.
+Here at Brookside Treatment, we offer outpatient and inpatient treatment programs, in addition to nonmedical detox services.
 We can help you decide whether an inpatient vs. outpatient rehab program is better for you.
 In the former, you stay with us around the clock.
 In the latter, you attend treatment several days a week but sleep at home.

 According to experts, there are five key stages in the addiction recovery process.
 It starts with detoxification, where toxins and chemicals are removed from the body.
-Next, you’ll attend either inpatient or outpatient rehab, depending on your needs and circumstances.
-In both, you receive one-on-one counseling, attend group therapy sessions and learn about substance use disorders.
-The main difference is that you voluntarily stay at residential rehab for a prolonged period.
+Next, you’ll attend either inpatient care or outpatient programs, depending on your needs and circumstances.
+In both, you receive one-on-one counseling, attend group therapy sessions, and learn about substance use disorders.
+The main difference is that you voluntarily stay at a residential treatment program for a prolonged period.

-The alcohol and drug rehab program here at Brookside Treatment lasts from between one month and six months.
-During this time, you spend your days in a safe, drug-free environment learning about yourself and addiction.
-It’s a unique opportunity to overcome addiction, discover the importance of healthy communication and make a fresh start.
+The alcohol and drug rehab program here at Brookside Treatment facility lasts between one month and six months.
+During this time, you spend your days in a safe, drug-free environment learning about yourself and your addiction.
+It’s a unique opportunity to overcome addiction, discover the importance of healthy communication, and make a fresh start.

 When you’re residing away from your home environment, you don’t need to battle with the temptation of picking up the phone or going to the store to get a fix.
 Additionally, you’re removed from stressful triggers or difficult relationships that might contribute to your substance abuse.
-During your time with us, you’ll learn how to construct boundaries and deploy coping mechanisms to help you overcome challenges without drugs or alcohol.
+During your time with us, you’ll learn how to construct boundaries and deploy coping mechanisms to help you overcome challenges without drug abuse or alcohol addiction.